asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 * Resource files (RS.resx) - necessary for text localization.
 * App.axaml file - helps in importing and exporting styles and custom controls.
-* Asv.Drones.Gui.Custom.props file - used for managing the versions of required NuGet packages.
+* Directory.Build.props file - used for managing the versions of required NuGet packages.

-Below is the structure of `Asv.Drones.Gui.Custom.props` file.
+Below is the structure of `Directory.Build.props` file.
 Copy this structure as it mentions the versions of all critical NuGet packages.

 ```xml
 <Project>